Ski Big Bear's Guide for Visitors

 Grab a Bite to Eat

 We have 3 food and beverage options on Masthope Mountain.
-The Summit Restaurant and Sports Bar offers a sit down American style cuisine right inside the lodge on the first floor.
+The Summit Restaurant and Sports Bar offers American style cuisine right inside the lodge on the first floor.
 Adjacent to The Summit, you'll find grab and go favorites at The Scramble Cafeteria... everything from burgers to pizza!
 Located across from the Lodge, you'll find fresh soups, salads, snacks and made to order Boars Head sandwiches at the Marketplace at Masthope.

 Before You Leave & Before Your Next Visit: